Deltares/oss/UPGRADE-NOTES.md

 <h2>PRE Upgrade Database tasks</h2>
 To prepare the Liferay 7.1 database for the upgrade process, run the scripts defined in SQL file 'pre-upgrade-cleanup.sql' that can be found in the docker/resources folder of this project.

+<h2>POST Upgrade Database tasks</h2>
+- fix templates on the homepage of oss.deltares.nl
+- Check if all countries available for companyId = 3948845